JvanKatwijk/qt-dab/README.md

    	- SDR DAB sticks (RTL2838U or similar),
 	- HACKRF One,
   	- Airspy, including Airspy mini,
-  	- SDRplay (RSP I, RSP II, RSP Duo and RSP Dx), with separate entries for v2 and v3 library
+  	- SDRplay (RSP I,  RSP 1A and 1B, RSP II, RSP Duo and RSP Dx), with separate entries for v2 and v3 library
 	- limeSDR,
 	- Adalm Pluto,
-	- untested UHD (anyone wants to help testing?)
+	- **untested** UHD (anyone wants to help testing?)
 	- Soapy, a renewed soapy interface driver is even able to map other samplerates than the required 2048000 (limited to the range 2000000 ..
 3000000);
+	- input from a spyServer,
 	- ExtIO (experimental, Windows only),
 	- rtl_tcp servers.
   * Always supported input from: